josephburgess/josephburgess/README.md

 ## Projects 📝

-Below is a selection of projects from the past few months at Makers, there is a more comprehensive list on my CV linked above.
+Below is a selection of recent projects, there is a more comprehensive list on my CV linked above.

 | Project Name | Description | Technologies Used | Purpose/Goal | Project Duration |
 |--------------|-------------|-------------------|--------------|-----------------|